HilaryKoerner/UFO_JavaScript_Analysis/README.md

 # UFO JavaScript Analysis

-Using javsScript, HTML, CSS, and D3, I created a website to filter a user's unput and display the related infomration.
+Using javsScript, HTML, CSS, and D3, I created a website to filter a user's unput and display the related information.

 ## index.html
 I used an index.html file for the front end facing portion of the website.
 I used a hero display to draw the user in as well as user input field and a striped table for legibility.